4 REASONS WHY SOCIAL MEDIA IS GREAT NEWS FOR YOUR BAR

 3. TALK TO YOUR CUSTOMERS DIRECTLY

-Nowadays more and more people are coming to a venue’s social media pages to ask questions, make complaints and of course make compliments!
-Social media allows you to;
+Nowadays more and more people are coming to a venue’s social media pages to ask questions, make complaints and of course give compliments!
+Social media allows you to:

 - Give customers a quick response – something customers are expecting more of all the time.

 - Build a personal relationship with you customers just as you would when you work behind the bar.

 - Conveniently make suggestions and answer booking enquiries.

 One thing to be aware of is to ensure you do not promote drinking to anyone under the legal age of purchase.

 One of the biggest bonuses of being on social media is the access to influencers in the drink industry and creates engagement.
 You can tweet, tag and private message some of the biggest names in the industry and ask them questions.
 This is a great way to engage with influencers and create association with brands.
 For example, if you make one of Gerry’s Calabrese’s cocktails, why not tag him and tell him!
 Customers will see this initiative and assume you are a bar that is leading the industry too.
 Whether that’s asking a brand ambassador about the best way to make a cocktail or tagging your favorite brand in a cocktail you have created.
 Social media is an exciting place to gain knowledge and showcase your unique talents and what makes your bar different.